rikosintie/Discovery/docs/Using_PowerShell.md

 #### Check the Powershell version

-Search `PowerShell` in Windows search bar and open it.
+Search `terminal` in Windows search bar and open it.
+Click the :material-chevron-down: in the top menu and select PowerShell.
 Once you are in the PowerShell terminal you can check the version with `$PSVersionTable`.
 Here is what the output looked like on my fresh install:

 ```text
 (Discovery) PS C:\Users\mhubbard.PU\Documents\04_tools\Discovery> $PSVersionTable